anrayliu/pyvidplayer/README.md

 ```

 **Features**:
-  - Standard video playing feature such as seeking and pausing
+  - Standard video playing features such as seeking and pausing
   - Internal clock plays video at the right pace regardless of your program's fps
     (try changing the ```clock.tick()``` values in the above example and see for yourself)
   - Uses Pygame surfaces for more user control
   - Minimal cpu usage
     (on my machine, max optimization used less than 10%, min used 20%,
     and a practical approach used around 12%)
+  - Add a video to your game in just 3 lines of code

 **Other Stuff**
 - ```get_file_data()``` returns a bunch of information regarding the video file, such as frame count, duration, size, etc
 - ```get_playback_data()``` returns information regarding the video class itself, such as it's volume, pause state, etc
 - For ```draw()```, the ```force_draw``` parameter is defaulted to ```True```.
 That means that everytime the method is called, the current
 video frame will be drawn.
 When ```force_draw``` is turned off, ```draw()``` will only draw something when there is a new frame in the video.
-Otherwise, it does nothing.
+Otherwise, it draws nothing.
 This is nice to save cpu, as you don't need to keep drawing the same frame over and over again.
 However, there will be a lot of
 flickering if stuff is drawn above or below the frame, which is why ```force_draw``` is defaulted to ```True```
 - Seeking backwards is a lot slower than seeking forwards
+- ```video.active``` will become ```False``` when the video finishes playing